Environmental Studies Major

 1 | ECON 110 Principles of Economics is a prerequisite for ECON 224 Environmental Economics. |

-2 | One of the upper level course requirements can be fulfilled by undergraduate research, an honors thesis, or academic internship for academic credit with prior permission of the ENVS Director/Chair. |
+2 | One of the upper level course requirements can be fulfilled by undergraduate research, an honors thesis, or academic internship for academic credit with prior permission of the ENVS Chair. |

 The courses listed above are regularly offered.
 Departments frequently offer additional courses that may be counted for ENVS credit.
-The director will publicize other courses and how they may be used to fulfill major requirements.
+The department will publicize other courses and how they may be used to fulfill major requirements.

 Students may also use certain study abroad courses to fulfill major requirements with prior permission from the Environmental Studies Study Abroad Advisor.